Inside the agonising task of identifying Ukraine’s thousands of war dead

 Every single instant of identification has its own timeline, with some taking months.
 The database of family samples plays a vital role in the process as it offers a point of comparison.

-Under the Geneva Convention, both sides are obliged to search for and recover the remains of the fallen on the battlefield and mark places where they might have been kept or buried.
-But when it comes to returning human remains, this comes down to requests that both sides must agree to.
+Under the Geneva Conventions, both sides are obliged to search for and recover the remains of the fallen on the battlefield and mark places where they might have been kept or buried.
+However, when it comes to returning human remains, this comes down to requests that both sides must agree to.

 One of the key takeaways for Ms Smith is “how respectful everybody is and how it is a completely joint effort.
 You have got parties from Russia, parties from Ukraine, all working simultaneously to make this transfer happen.”